uber/cadence/common/archiver/gcloud/README.md

 - CloseTime *Date*
 - SearchPrecision *String - Day, Hour, Minute, Second*

-WorkflowType and SearchPrecision are always required.
-One of StartTime and CloseTime are required and they are mutually exclusive.
+One of these fields are required, StartTime or CloseTime and they are mutually exclusive and also SearchPrecision.

 Searching for a record will be done in times in the UTC timezone